 One of the most complete diets in the course of human evolution is the Maya diet.
 Maize, beans, and squash are indigenous to the same lands that the Maya settled.
 These dietary staples remind me of fall harvest, celebrations of thanks, and our ancestors.
 Diets, important as they are, come with caveats that drive evolution, innovation, and shape societies.

 The Maya realized early on that too much “corn” came with maize; translation: “bad movements”.
-The Maya described this in their Popul Vuh and we now know that the name maize comes from experiencing niacin deficiency, and likely experienced when the Maya moved inland to places without fish.
+The Maya described this in their Popul Vuh and we now know that the name maize comes from experiencing niacin deficiency, and likely experienced when the Maya moved inland to places without fish, drastically changing the traditional Maya diet.
 Instead, the Maya selected shorter, antioxidant rich colourful local grasses called “Teosinte” – the precursors to corn.
 Stalks of primitive corn, the Maya carb source, were too, used as bean poles.
 Beans, another local Maya plant, provided a reliable source of protein and protected the crop from infection by shielding the maize stalks.

 Beans also quite remarkably and naturally fix atmospheric nitrogen.
 Nitrogen makes plants green.
 That means beans fertilize themselves from the air and provide themselves a composting layer of soil nutrients.
 Good news for Maya agriculture, set on some extremely porous rainforests soils.
 Elon Musk will be packing bean crops for Mars –guaranteed.

 Traditionally, squashes, pumpkins and gourds were dispersed along the rows of maize and beans.
 These spreading vines provided ground cover to keep the soil moist and active.
 These gourd family members provided additional carbs, but they were also valuable sources of medicine.
-Pumpkin seeds, for example are excellent for promoting urinary function, graceful ageing, mental health.
-Pumpkins and their seeds contain minerals including magnesium, manganese, copper, zinc, the oils, are a source of protein, and even provide traditional bowls, vessels, and medicine jars – courtesy of their family.
+Pumpkin seeds, for example are excellent for promoting urinary function, graceful ageing and mental health.
+Pumpkins and their seeds contain minerals including magnesium, manganese, copper and zinc.
+As well, the oils are a source of protein, and even provide traditional bowls, vessels and medicine jars – courtesy of their family.

 With maize, beans, and gourds you can imagine holding a bowl of stewed beans, garnished with roasted pumpkin seeds and digestive herbs, dipping in with your colourful maize tortilla.
 The Maya say, “We have tortilla, we have life”, and that’s because the Maya would soak their maize kernels in alkaline water for their human dietary requirement of calcium.
 This could be limewater (milk of lime) or solutions of wood ash lye or sea shells.

-Every diet has a caveat.
+Every diet, like the Maya diet, has a caveat.
 Africa and Eurasia locales had dairy with livestock domesticated for milk and calcium: cattle, buffalo, sheep, goat and camels.
 You can predict that many indigenous peoples of Central and South America were once highly lactose intolerant since they did not have dairy, nor lactose.
 This is likely diminishing by virtue of multicultural societies.